50 Beowulf vs. 50 BMG: Not So Similar

 The development of the 50 BMG goes back many more years, and it is much more well known than the 50 Beowulf.

-The round gets its name from John Moses Browning, tasked by the Army with making a machine gun capable of firing these destructive devices.
+The round gets its name from John Moses Browning, who had been tasked by the Army with making a machine gun capable of downing aircraft.

 The Army then went to Winchester Arms for the ammunition.
-Winchester recruited Frankfort Arsenal and scaled up the .30-06 casing, and loaded it to the max.
+Winchester recruited Frankfort Arsenal. scaled up the .30-06 case, and loaded it to the max.

-It's primarily used by the military, with a few law enforcement agencies using sniper rifles chambered in 50 BMG.
+The 50 BMG is primarily used by the military, with a few law enforcement agencies using sniper rifles chambered for it as well.

 Long-range shooting enthusiasts also use it for competitions and target shooting.